amerikan/tabtastic/.github/ISSUE_TEMPLATE/feature.md

+---
 name: Feature Request
-description: Request a new feature
+about: Request a new feature
 title: "feat: "
-labels: ["enhancement"]
+labels: "enhancement"
+---